← Back to blog index · 2026-05-10

 TL;DR

-- Liquidity: Aave/Compound instant withdraw > Bitfinex 2-120 day lock
+- Liquidity: Aave/Compound instant withdraw > the funding market 2-120 day lock

-- Risk: Bitfinex (borrower default + platform) vs DeFi (smart contract + oracle)
+- Risk: the venue (borrower default + platform) vs DeFi (smart contract + oracle)

-- Capital floor: DeFi has none, Bitfinex effectively $500+
+- Capital floor: DeFi has none, the venue effectively $500+

 - Gas fees: DeFi ops cost gas; small accounts get eaten